 Clause 19 contains protection for graves and memorials that are the responsibility of the Commonwealth War Graves Commission, graves in consecrated land, and certain graves designated as "protected graves" by the Company.
-The powers in clauses 18 and 19 only apply to these graves with the agreement of the Commission, in the case of a war grave, the diocese, in the case of consecrated land, or Historic England and the local planning authority in the case of a protected grave.
+The powers in clauses 17 and 18 only apply to these graves with the agreement of the Commission, in the case of a war grave, the diocese, in the case of consecrated land, or Historic England and the local planning authority in the case of a protected grave.
 Clause 19 is based on section 6 of the Highgate Cemetery Act 2022.

-Subsections (5) and (6) allow the Company to designate certain graves as protected graves, or to revoke such designations following consultation with or at the request of Historic England and the relevant planning authority.
+Subsections (5) and (6) allow the Company to designate certain graves as protected graves, or to revoke such designations following consultation with Historic England and the relevant planning authority.